 - Development is costly and requires resources and management.

-- Skill, expertise and experience are lacking specifically for
+- Skill, expertise and experience are lacking specifically for the discipline.

-- Resources get pulled onto other higher priority projects and
+- Resources get pulled onto other higher priority projects and delays are common.

 - Risks of failure may be higher in this scenario.

 - The risk of under achievement is higher.

 - Longer term the tool suffers from lack of development focus due to cost and inertia.